BHAVISHYA2005/DevDash/README.md

 ## Why This Matters
 This agent saves engineers from unnecessary night-time disruptions, ensures safety by requiring human approval, and provides a fully auditable workflow.
 It is designed for real-world impact and extensibility.

-## Hackathon Value
-- Demonstrates real-world automation, safety, and auditability.
-- Modular and extensible for future improvements (Portia, Slack, more error patterns).
-- Easy to set up and demo for judges.

-## Next Steps
-- Expand error patterns and suggestions.
-- Integrate Slack API for notifications.
-- Add Portia agent orchestration.

 ---
 For architecture details, see `architecture.md`.
 For configuration, see `config/README.md`.